arunpn/mortar-pagerank/README.md

     from, to, weight

 `from` and `to` are the ids of the nodes the edge comes from and goes to respectively.
 They can be of type int, long, chararray, or bytearray. `weight` is a measure of the magnitude or significance of an edge.
 It can be of type int, long, float, or double.
-Your output can have any delimiter (you will specify your choice in the controlscript); tabs are default for PigStorage.
+The fields should be tab-delimited (this is the default for PigStorage).

 If your graph is undirected, you must make two records for every connection, one from A to B and another from B to A. If your graph is unweighted, simply make every weight 1.0.